mohammedswesy/mohammedswesy/README.md

 ## Hi there 👋

-# Hello, I'm Mohammed AlSwesy 👋
+# Hello, I'm Mohammed Al swaisy 👋

 - 👨‍💻 **Web Developer specialized** in Laravel, Node.js, and modern web development.
 - 🚀 **Passionate about building efficient and scalable applications** and exploring new technologies.